-Learn more about the differences between GAAP vs. IFRS in this guide.
+Learn about the key differences between GAAP and IFRS and where they overlap, and discover the latest updates in this guide.

 What are generally accepted accounting principles (GAAP)?

-Generally accepted accounting principles (GAAP) is the accounting standard set by the Financial Accounting Standards Board (FASB) for the Securities and Exchange Commission (SEC) in the United States.
-It’s a rule-based system all domestic and Canadian publicly traded companies must follow when filing financial statements.
-The purpose of GAAP is to help investors analyze financial data and compare different companies to make informed financial decisions.
+Generally accepted accounting principles (GAAP) are the accounting standards set by the Financial Accounting Standards Board (FASB) for public companies, as required by the Securities and Exchange Commission (SEC) in the United States.

 What are International Financial Reporting Standards (IFRS)?